Chris Rann: Personal life

 Rann is married to Skye MacDonald, a lawyer and development manager.
 They have twin daughters.
 Sahara and Willow, born on 12 May 2007.
 Rann has two adult sons, Thomas Rann and Charles Rann, from a previous marriage.

 Since 15 August 1994, Rann has served as the Honorary Consul for Finland in South Australia.
-In 2005, he was awarded the honour of ‘Knight First Class of the Order of the Lion of Finland’ for his work in promoting Finland and Scandinavia in Australia and New Zealand.
+In 2005, he was awarded the honour of ‘Knight First Class of the Order of the Lion of Finland’ for his work in promoting Scandinavia in Australia and New Zealand.